chandago/gobinsec/README.md

 ## Installation

-Download binary for your platform of the [latest release](https://github.com/chandago/gobinsec/releases).
+Download the binary for your platform from the [latest release](https://github.com/chandago/gobinsec/releases).
 Rename it *gobinsec*, make it executable with `chmod +x gobinsec` and move it somewhere in your *PATH*.

 ## Usage

-To analyze given binary:
+To analyze a given binary:

 ```yaml
 $ gobinsec path/to/binary